github/developer.github.com/content/changes/2014-10-22-new-attributes-for-stars-api.md

 ---
 kind: change
 title: New Attributes for Starring API
-created_at: 2014-10-22
+created_at: 2014-11-26
 author_name: arfon
 ---

-We've made it possible for you to easily find out when a user starred the repositories they're following.
-This information can be accessed by passing the following custom content type when accessing the [starring API][starring].
+You can now see when a user starred a repository.
+To receive the new response format containing the `starred_at` field, request the new media type:

-    application/vnd.github.v3.star+json
+    curl -H "Accept: application/vnd.github.v3.star+json" https://api.github.com/users/andrew/starred

-Passing this content type adds an additional `starred_at` attribute to the response.
+Note the starred repository is now available in the repo field.

 ### Feedback